QubesOS/qubes-doc/user/security-in-qubes/firewall.md

 Where to put firewall rules
 ---------------------------

-Implicit in the above example [scripts](/doc/config-files/), but worth calling attention to: for all qubes *except* AppVMs supplying networking, iptables commands should be added to the `/rw/config/rc.local` script.
+Implicit in the above example [scripts](/doc/config-files/), but worth calling attention to: for all qubes *except* those supplying networking, iptables commands should be added to the `/rw/config/rc.local` script.
 For AppVMs supplying networking (`sys-firewall` inclusive), iptables commands should be added to `/rw/config/qubes-firewall-user-script`.

 Firewall troubleshooting